 - Reaching out to potential buyers directly: If you own, say BestRestaurant.com, then it would make sense to try and pitch that domain to restaurant owners.
 If the domain is even more niched down like BestNewYorkRestaurant.com, then you could also use the help of a directory such as YellowPages to help you narrow down potential candidates.

 - Simplifying inquiry process: As mentioned earlier, making your WHOIS info public and creating a landing page that simplifies the inquiry process could be beneficial as it encourages direct offers.

 Professional domainers usually have dozens or hundreds of domains under their belt at any given time.
 They’re constantly buying and selling domain names to maintain momentum and cash flow.
-This is usually how the full-timers do it, and that’s who you can eventually become if that’s your cup of tea.
+This is usually how the full-timers do it.
+That’s who you can eventually become if that’s your cup of tea.

-Have you had any experience flipping domains before?
+Have you had any experience with domain flipping before?
 Have any questions?
 Post them in the comments section below!

 Want to learn step-by-step how I built my Niche Site Empire up to a full-time income?

 Yes!
 I Love to Learn

 Learn How I Built My Niche Site Empire to a Full-time Income

 - How to Pick the Right Keywords at the START, and avoid the losers